b0nbon1/questioner/README.md

 ## The following are API endpoints enabling one to:
+* Create a meetup record.
-* Place a new order for food.
+* Create a question record.
-* Get a list of orders.
+* Get a specific meetup record.
+* Get all meetup records.
+* Upvote or downvote a question.
-* Fetch a specific order.
+* Rsvp for a meetup.
-* Update the order status.
 ## Here is a list of the functioning endpoints

 | EndPoint                | Functionality        | Routes            |